 HBO’s Chernobyl cleaned up at 2019’s Emmys, but faced accusations of distorting the facts to tell a story.
-At the BBC Untold Storytelling Festival, John Yorke discussed how shaping the facts into a narrative revealed more of the truth about the event.
-Read the adaptation of his contribution.
+At the BBC Untold Storytelling Festival, John discussed how shaping the facts into a narrative revealed more of the truth about the event.
+Read the full adaptation of his contribution at the link below.

 Anyone who is old enough remembers what they were doing when news of the Chernobyl explosion and the detection of a radioactive cloud moving towards the UK broke.